dittosamiii/TodoList/README.md

-Todo List where user can register and manage their todos.
+Todo List where a user can register and manage their todos.